derveloper/donatr/README.md

 the frontend client is located in `frontend`. you'll need nodejs >= 4.0.0 and npm. there is also a README.md in `frontend`.

+## roadmap
+* donate multiple times with one click
+* add legacy mete api for app compatibility

 ## license
 ```